Wiznet/RP2040-HAT-CircuitPython/examples/Loopback/README.md

-# How to Test Loopback Example
+# How to Test LoopBack Example

 ![][link-loopback_0]

 ## Step 1: Prepare Software

-> The following serial terminal program is required for **loopback** test, download and install from below links.
+> The following serial terminal program is required for **LoopBack** test, download and install from below links.

 ### &#10004;[**Tera Term**][link-tera_term]  or  &#10004; [**Hercules**][link-hercules]